SpenceKonde/ATTinyCore/README.md

 Changing the ATtiny clock speed, B.O.D. settings etc, is easy.
 When an ATTinyCore board is selected from the Tools -> Board menu, there will appear extra submenus under Tools menu where we can set several ATtiny properties:

-* Tools > Chip: (Select the part being used )
+* Tools > Chip (Select the part being used )
-* Tools > Clock:  (Select the desired clock speed)
+* Tools > Clock  (Select the desired clock speed and source)
-* Tools > Save EEPROM: (Boards without bootloader only - controls whether EEPROM is erased during a chip erase cycle)
+* Tools > Save EEPROM (Boards without bootloader only - controls whether EEPROM is erased during a chip erase cycle)
-* Tools > B.O.D Level: (trigger voltage for Brown Out Detection - below this voltage, chip will be held in reset)
+* Tools > B.O.D Level (trigger voltage for Brown Out Detection - below this voltage, chip will be held in reset)
 * Tools > B.O.D.
 Mode (active): (441, 841, 1634, 828 only - see B. O. D. section below)
 * Tools > B.O.D.
 Mode (sleep): (441, 841, 1634, 828 only - see B. O. D. section below)

 After changing the clock source, BOD settings, or whether to save EEPROM on chip erase), you must do "Burn Bootloader" with an ISP programmer.
 See [Programming Guide](Programming.md)

 #### Supported clock speeds:
-Supported clock speeds are shown in the menus in descending order of usefulness, ie, the popular clock speeds/sources are at the top, and the weird ones are at the bottom.
+Supported clock speeds are shown in the menus in approximate descending order of usefulness, ie, the popular clock speeds/sources are at the top, and the weird ones are at the bottom.
 See the notes for caveats specific to certain clock speeds.

 Optiboot is supported only on speeds of 1 MHz or more.